SainsburyWellcomeCentre/aeon_docs/src/getting_started/index.md

 ::::

 ::::{tab-item} Remote
-For using an IDE (e.g. PyCharm, VSCode, Jupyter, etc.), you will need to set up local port forwarding from a specified port on the HPC.
+For using an IDE (e.g. PyCharm, VS Code, Jupyter, etc.), you will need to set up local port forwarding from a specified port on the HPC.
 These instructions can typically be found in your IDE's online documentation.
-Here are instructions for [PyCharm Professional](https://www.jetbrains.com/help/pycharm/configuring-remote-interpreters-via-ssh.html), and for [VSCode](https://code.visualstudio.com/docs/remote/ssh).
+Here are instructions for [PyCharm Professional](https://www.jetbrains.com/help/pycharm/configuring-remote-interpreters-via-ssh.html), and for [VS Code](https://code.visualstudio.com/docs/remote/ssh).
 ::::
 :::::